Explore-Share logo and link to home

 Day 2: Copiapo – Laguna Santa Rosa Hut (3700m)

-On this day, we’ll drive 210km and sleep in a small mountain hut at the edge of a beautiful salty lagoon called Santa Rosa.
+On this day, we’ll drive 210km to a small mountain hut at the edge of a beautiful salty lagoon called Santa Rosa.
+The drive will take approximately 4 hours.
+Included: Transportation, breakfast at the hotel, snack, dinner, and overnight in a mountain hut with bunks.

 Day 3: Climbing Siete Hermanos (4780m)

-The plan for the 3rd day is to summit Siete Hermanos if conditions are favorable, if not, we’ll go as high as we can.
-This is one of the ‘low’ altitude we’ll be exposed to (4780m peak near Laguna Santa Rosa).
+The plan for the 3rd day is to summit Siete Hermanos if conditions are favorable; otherwise, we’ll go as high as possible.
+This is one of the lower altitudes we’ll be exposed to, with the peak near Laguna Santa Rosa at 4780m.
+Included: Breakfast, snack, dinner, and overnight in a mountain hut with bunks.

 Day 4: Laguna Santa Rosa Hut – Laguna Verde Hut (4300m)